 - Remove the lid and set the Instant Pot to sauté.

 - Combine the cornstarch and water until smooth.
-Pour into the Instant Pot and stir until thickened.
+Pour into the Instant Pot along with the cream and stir until thickened.

 - Season with salt and pepper.

 - Serve & Enjoy.